chnzhangrui/pchain-docs/docs/source/create_workflow/jobOption.rst

 So the job option is parametrised by the shell environment variable ``envMyHiggsMass``.
-This variable needs to be defined with proper values - you will learn how to do it in cwl_main_.
+This variable needs to be defined with proper values - you will learn how to do it in :ref:`cwl_main`.